BIOLOGY RESEARCH INTERNSHIPS & FELLOWSHIPS PROGRAM: 2014

-Summer Biology Research Internships include a $5000 stipend for the 10 week research program and $1000 for research expenses.
-We anticipate funding 8-12 summer Internships in 2013.
+Summer Biology Research Internships include a $5000 stipend for the 10 week research program and participation in workshops and symposia in the Summer Institute for the Life Sciences (SILS).
+We anticipate funding 10-12 summer Internships in 2014.

-Summer BioRes Interns will be selected based on (i) academic qualifications and potential as a researcher, as evidenced by performance in relevant courses and letters of recommendation; and (ii) evidence of ability to contribute, and/or interest in contributing, to the goal of diversifying the national scientific community. (iii) interest in a research career in biological sciences as evidenced in the essay and letters of recommendation.
+Summer BioRes Interns will be selected based on (i) academic qualifications and potential as a researcher, as evidenced by performance in relevant courses and letters of recommendation; and (ii) interest in a research career in biological sciences as evidenced in the essay and letters of recommendation.

 FACULTY MENTORS AND RESEARCH OPPORTUNITIES